bbartling/BAC0-GUI/README.md

 ```
 # example to run the web app on local host on port 8080
-$ python3 aioapp.py -use_auth True -auth_user admin -auth_pass -bacnet
+$ python3 main.py -use_auth True -auth_user admin -auth_pass bacnet

 ```

 ## Swagger 2.0 for OpenAPI rest endpoints:
-After Python web app starts go to the device URL, the link is for localhost browsing: [http://127.0.0.1:8080/oas](http://127.0.0.1:8080/oas) to bring up a page that looks like this below:
+After Python web app starts go to the device URL, the link in this example is for localhost browsing: [http://127.0.0.1:5000/oas](http://127.0.0.1:5000/oas) but replace `127.0.0.1` with the IP address of your device running this app:
 ![Swagger1](/images/swagger1.PNG)